Porgera Gold Mine: Human rights issues

 The mine employs its security force, numbering between 400 and 500 persons.
 Some sections of the security forces are licensed to utilize lethal force.
-Police and security guards have killed eight people (the company's figures) to 14 people (according to a community association) over the past ten years and injured many more.MiningWatch Canada, Newsletter 21: Saturday April 8, 2006 – Placer Dome Admits to Killings at Porgera Mine in Papua New Guinea In 2009 rising insecurity around the mine led the government of Papua New Guinea to deploy several squads of mobile policemen to Porgera.
+Police and security guards have killed eight people (the company's figures) to 14 people (according to a community association) over the past ten years and injured many more.
+In 2009 rising insecurity around the mine led the government of Papua New Guinea to deploy several squads of mobile policemen to Porgera.
 According to Amnesty International, the deployment resulted in the eviction of nearby villagers and the burning of their houses.

 Human Rights Watch investigated and documented reports of abuse, including brutal gang rapes and beatings, carried out by security personnel at the mine.
 After having denied previous claims of crimes committed at the mine, Barrick Gold launched an internal investigation which confirmed the findings.

 In 2022 Canadaland reported hundreds of rapes undertaken by employed security contractors, and starting in 2003 or 2004 a policy of using sexual violence as a means to deter people from salvaging for gold on around the mine.
 Canadaland quoted Akali Tange's 2005 report The Shooting Fields of Porgera Joint Venture which documents allegations of murder of local residents by mine security contractors.

 After acknowledging the history of sexual violence perpetrated by guards at the mine in 2010, Barrick Gold set up a compensation scheme and paid 119 survivors of sexual violence approximately CAD$8,000 per person on the condition that they agreed not to sue Barrick Gold.